 Make Older Patients Comfortable

-Ask staff to make sure patients have a comfortable seat in the waiting room and help with filling out forms if necessary.
-Be aware that older patients may need to be escorted to and from exam rooms, offices, and the waiting area.
-Staff should check on them often if they have to wait long in the exam room.
+Ask staff to make sure patients have a comfortable seat in the waiting room and help with fill out forms if necessary.
+Be aware that older patients may need to be escorted to and from exam rooms, offices, restrooms, and the waiting area.
+Staff should check on them often if they have a long wait in the exam room.

 Take a Few Moments to Establish Rapport

-Introduce yourself clearly.
+Introduce yourself clearly and do not speak too quickly.
 Show from the start that you accept the patient and want to hear his or her concerns.
-If you are a consultant in a hospital setting, remember to explain your role or refresh the patient's memory of it.
+If you are in a hospital setting, remember to explain your role or refresh the patient’s memory of it.

 Try Not to Rush